 He said, “Something ate our best boy rabbit.”

-And that was the harsh wake-up call that we weren’t just raising a bunch of pets; we are running a homestead.
-Things attack our way of life, and they often come on four legs.
+And that was the harsh wake-up call that we aren’t just raising a bunch of pets; we are running a homestead.
+Things attack our animals which are our way of life, and they often come on four legs.

 So I’m going to introduce you to some of the best LGD breeds.

 Let’s get started…

 You may decide that you want a livestock guardian dog if you live on a large amount of acreage.
 They are great for protecting a large variety of livestock.

 If you raise goats, sheep, cattle, or even chickens, an LGD will protect them for you.
 They are also a great benefit because they stay with your livestock 24 hours a day.